by Jack Norris, registered dietitian and executive director of Vegan Outreach

 Vegan adults should eat 3 servings of good sources of calcium per day while teenagers should eat 4 servings.
 The image below shows good sources of calcium that are readily available in India.
 The image lists the amount of each food that qualifies as one serving.

 Luckily, most plant-based milks are fortified with calcium.
-And one of my favorite foods for obtaining calcium is calcium-set tofu, which is high in calcium and protein, both of which are good for bones.
+And one of my favorite foods for obtaining calcium is tofu made with calcium salts, which is high in calcium and protein, both of which are good for bones.
 If you find it inconvenient to eat foods high in calcium each day, a calcium supplement of about 500 mg per day is another option.

 Resistance exercise twice a week, involving lifting moderate weights, is possibly the most reliable way for people to increase the strength of their bones.
 We encourage everyone to follow such a program.
 Talk to your health professional about what program is right for you.